Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Less than two hours from the City are great fishing spots.
 Why not head there today?

-- Revel in summer splendour at the beautiful Emma lake.
-Pack a picnic lunch and hike to the Fire Tower, watch loons and blue herons, enjoy swimming and boating.
+View this post on Instagram - Revel in summer splendour at the beautiful Emma Lake.
+Pack a picnic lunch and hike to the Fire Tower, watch loons and blue herons, and enjoy swimming and boating.
 Located 2 hours from Saskatoon.

-- What is better than spending the night camping with family!
+- What is better than spending the night camping with family?
 Gordon Howe Campground is open.

 - Summer is a great time to visit the Danielson Provincial Park.
 The Lake is a popular angling spot, with lots of fish species.
-See the exhibits on the construction of Gardiner Dam at the visitor center, tour the power station, hike the trans-Canada trail, go swimming, and boating.
+See the exhibits on the construction of Gardiner Dam at the visitor center, tour the power station, hike the Trans-Canada Trail, go swimming, and boating.

 - Rent a cabin for the night at the Struthers Lake Regional Park.
 This park borders a lake and from here you can see the sandhills that border the lake.
 This is also an excellent place for birdwatching.